Systolic volume of homology classes: Relative density of the values of systolic volume

-In order to prove this result, we will study the behaviour of systolic volume under the operation of connected sum.
+Proposition \ref{prop:densintro} of the introduction is a direct consequence of this statement.
+In order to prove Proposition \ref{th:densiterelative}, we will study the behaviour of systolic volume under the operation of connected sum.
 Part of these results will also be useful in the next section.

 \begin{remark} Remark that the set $\Omega_m$ of values taken by the systolic volume over all manifolds of the same dimension $m$ (not necessarily orientable) contains the subset $\Omega_m^+$ : it is also a relatively dense set of $\R^+$ with density $\omega_m^+$.
 It is not clear if this density can be decreased and the answer may depend on the parity of the dimension. \end{remark}